 - Safety Technology - From NHTSA.
 Information about the latest automobile safety technologies, such as land departure warning.

 - NHTSA's Car Safety Ratings - NHTSA's list of the most highly rated automobiles for safety.

 - Parents Central - Information and resources for parents from the NHTSA to help you keep your children safe while traveling by automobile

 When a Product Defect Causes Injuries: How to Get Legal Help

 When your car or truck is recalled, the dealer and/or manufacturer will fix the problem free of charge or provide a refund.
 But if you have suffered injuries from a defective automobile, you may be entitled to compensation.
 The manufacturer may be held liable for any hospital bills, lost wages, suffering, or other expenses related to the injury.
-Contact an experienced lawyer for a free consultation.
+Contact an experienced lawyer for a consultation.